sgrigson/oliphant/README.md

 If you're pulling down the repo instead of downloading files directly, you can use `git remote set-url` to switch locations if needed.
 ---
+## The Tier Consensus System

+Tiers will reflect blocklist size, with higher tiers having larger blocklists.
+This is purely mathematical, and pulls from trusted sources to generate this list based on common agreement.

+You are encouraged to use these lists if you find them useful, or you can rely more on an individual trusted source in the list and reference their blocklist instead.

+The advantage of a tier merge is that it acts like a second (or third) opinion.
+Most of these blocks use a *min* merge strategy, meaning that a single source choosing 'silence' over 'suspend' will force that domain to be silenced instead of suspended.

+All tiers are based on mathematical consensus, and at least 2 sources must agree for a source to be on any list except the "max" list (which includes all blocks).

+Tier 0 - Requires 60-80% consensus on blocks to appear on this list.
+Tier 1 - Requires 50% consensus to appear on this list Tier 2 - Requires 33% consensus
+Tier 3 - Requires 2 sites (moved and seconded) to appear on the list

+There is a "max" list which pulls in literally everything included here: Tiers 0-3, Mastodon.Social, Mastodon.Online, even [RapidBlock](https://rapidblock.org/) and pulls them all into the pot and whoever gives the most severe ranking wins.

+Note that unless the list specifies otherwise, blocks from a lower tier are always included.
+That means Tier0 blocks are in every unified (merged) list.

+## What's The Purpose Here?

+We see issues from the same servers, over and over again.
+No one has ever coordinated this data before in such a way, and it's coordination (which began with the fediblock hashtag) which has helped create a better, safer space already.
+There is more work to be done here.

+This is our best-guess of the kinds of blocks you might need to keep the fedi weird *and* safe.
+Note: There is clearly no universal agreement here, even among the server admins who agreed to participate.
+This is herding cats.

+So we give you as much information as possible, from as many admins who agreed to participate and let you pick a tier list that suits your level of "blockingness", or an individual source list that most closely matches the identity and needs of your server community.

+## Where's the Receipts?

+Not here.
+There is no reason to get into any fights about what is essentially a point-in-time *status report*.
+These are easily importable blocks that can be reviewed and opted out of individually.
+In a searchable format with a static URL they can also be used to drive other consensus-based blocklist projects and become a Trusted Source for others in syncing up and maintaining their blocklists.

+The receipts, in other words, are federated.
+They just aren't here.
+You'll have to search for them, but the [Bad Space](https://thebad.space/about) is coming online and should eventually have all the receipts for public availability.

+## How Often are the Lists Updated?

+On the hour, every hour, so long as there have been changes from one of the blocklist sources.

+## Fair Use and Context for Blocklists

+Blocklists are provided in the public interest and for server admins who maintain a legitimate interest in performing the normal daily operation of their server, which includes [active moderation](https://joinmastodon.org/covenant), review of potential sources of harm or even just places viewed with caution due to unsafe or lax moderation practices.

+Everyone argues about where to draw this line.
+That's the whole point of providing multiple sources here (and I'll provide others if they opt in).
+Ideally, you will pull in a blocklist from other sources you trust.
+That may be one of these sources, a merged version of the different lists, or you may use it for reference.

+There are several non-standard use cases as well:

+* “Hmm...I’m on the fence about this domain.
+Oh look, it’s in this blocklist too; let me ask them about it.”
+* “I’ve imported a large blocklist, but I’m unsure about some entries.
+They’re tier-3 entries but not tier-2  or tier-1; I think I’ll downgrade them from suspend to something less severe.”
+* “Someone sent me a follow-request, and I see they’re a new user from a tier-zero domain; I think I’ll decline.”

+Ultimately, how a list is used is up to you.

+It's assumed you're a rational person and can deal with what we hope are small disagreements with some of the entries on the list.

+It's also assumed you're capable of *not importing certain lines* or just editing the file as necessary.
+Use it as a basis to create your shared blocklist file.

+Or... decide you do not want to use it at all.

+## The Lists and The Fedi Council

+* "The Fedi Council" consists of over 50 server admins in a shared Discord who discuss blocks, bad actors, and other topics.
+Other Fedi Councils exist (they probably don't call themselves that).
+Still, there are groups of server admins all over the Fedi, using shared DMs, Discord/Matrix, or other sources to coordinate and discuss issues of interest.
+* No one has officially adopted the name "The Fedi Council," to my awareness.
+I call us that because I find it fun and less of a mouthful than "a bunch of different server admins."
+I am taking some liberties in their name by calling them something that no one voted on, for which I hope they'll forgive me.